quisquous/cactbot/docs/TimelineGuide.md

 * do not put any triggers or tts or alerts in the timeline file itself
 * use [timeline triggers](#timeline-triggers) for any alerts
 * add at least a 30 second lookahead window for loops
-* remove syncs from any abilities that are within 7 seconds of each other
+* comment out syncs from any abilities that are within 7 seconds of each other (This preserves the ability ID for future maintainers.)

 ## Timeline Triggers